 - The giants of the Xanth series vary in size (but are always colossal).
 Some of them are invisible; they became that way by becoming so big that they became too diffuse to see, like a balloon inflated to the point of transparency.

 - In George RR Martin's A Song of Ice and Fire, giants are a species of shaggy, ape-like people in the frigid north of Westeros.
 They stand around fourteen feet tall, wield crude clubs in battle, and ride woolly mammoths.
 A dwindling species, giants are little more than a legend to the majority of the continent.
-Wildlings believe that particularly large humans have some giant blood.
+Wildlings believe that particularly large humans (for instance Hodor at more than seven feet tall, Gregor Clegane at 8 feet) have some giant blood.